Downtown, Gdynia: History

-Gdynia City Center was established mainly in the 1920s and 1930s.
-The modernist character of the center was created by such architects as Adam Kuncewicz and Roman Feliński.
+Gdynia's City Centre was established mainly in the 1920s and 1930s.
+The modernist character of the area was created by such architects as Adam Kuncewicz and Roman Feliński.

-Gdynia's downtown survived the war practically undamaged.
+Gdynia's core survived the war practically undamaged.
 During the Nazi occupation, the Germans changed the name of the district to Stadtmitte.

 In 1998, the Port district was incorporated into Śródmieście. Świętojańska is the oldest and most representative street in the city.

 In 2015, the modernist layout of Gdynia City Center entered the list of historical monuments of Poland.

-On September 26, 2019, the Modernist Center of Gdynia was placed on the UNESCO tentative list (as of 2020, Poland lists six properties on its tentative list).
-According to the nomination justification, the Modernist Center of Gdynia is unique as a heritage site of European town planning and architecture in which the ideals of Modernism have been confronted with the changing needs of a growing city and port.
-As of 2020, the UNESCO World Heritage List includes urban layouts of Tel Aviv, Le Havre, Brasilia, and Asmara.
+On September 26, 2019, the Modernist Centre of Gdynia was placed on the UNESCO tentative list.
+According to the nomination justification, the Modernist Centre of Gdynia is unique as a heritage site of European town planning and architecture in which the ideals of Modernism have been confronted with the changing needs of a growing city and port.
+In July 2026, it officially became Poland's 18th UNESCO World Heritage Site.

 Preservation and documentation

-At the end of 2021, as part of the KLIMATyczne Centrum project, the authorities of Gdynia announced the creation of new green areas, limiting car traffic and parking spaces, introducing one-way traffic on Świętojańska Street, and redevelopment of Władysława IV, Wójta Radtke, Jana z Kolna and 3 Maja Streets, several buffer car parks on the outskirts of Śródmieście, revitalization of 10 Lutego, Starowiejska and Abrahama Streets, changes to Kaszubski Square and Aleja Jana Pawła II.
+At the end of 2021, as part of the KLIMATyczne Centrum project, the authorities of Gdynia announced the creation of new green areas, limiting car traffic and parking spaces, introducing one-way traffic on Świętojańska Street, and redevelopment of Władysława IV, Wójta Radtke, Jana z Kolna and 3 Maja Streets, several buffer car parks on the outskirts of Śródmieście, revitalisation of 10 Lutego, Starowiejska and Abrahama Streets, changes to Kaszubski Square and Aleja Jana Pawła II.